edgelesssys/marblerun/docs/docs/reference/cli.md

 * ### `log`

   Retrieves a structured log of updates to the manifest.
-This allows users to easily check what the currently supported security versions are and if certain secrets have been set by another user.
+This allows users to check what the currently supported security versions are and if certain secrets have been set by another user.

   **Usage**